ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 ### Drinks

 Each drink should be stored in an appropriately named class in the `starfleetsubs.data.drinks` package.
-Each entrée should include an attribute for the following data:
+Each drink should include an attribute for the following data:
   * **Price** - a Java `double` or Python `float` value.
 It should have a **getter** method.
   * **Calories** - an `int` value.
 It should have a **getter** method.
   * **Size** - a `Size` value (see below).
 It should have a **getter** and **setter** method.
   * **Special Instructions** - a Java [LinkedList](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html) of `String` values or a Python [list](https://docs.python.org/3.6/library/stdtypes.html#list) of `str` values.
     * This attribute should have a **getter** method that returns a **shallow copy** of the list to prevent external modification.
 See [LinkedList.clone (Java)](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html#clone--) or [list.copy (Python)](https://docs.python.org/3.6/library/stdtypes.html#typesseq-mutable).

-Each entrée class should also override the default string representation method (`toString()` in Java or `__str__()` in Python) and return a string that properly describes the entrée.
-The string should be formatted as "{size} {side name}", such as "Small Picard".
+Each drink class should also override the default string representation method (`toString()` in Java or `__str__()` in Python) and return a string that properly describes the entrée.
+The string should be formatted as "{size} {drink name}", such as "Small Picard".

 Each drink description may include a list of ingredients it includes by default.
 Those ingredients should be represented using Boolean attributes that are set to `true` by default, with appropriate **getter** and **setter** methods.
 Changing any of these to `false` will add a "Hold {ingredient}" message, such as "Hold Whipped Cream", to be added to the **Special Instructions** list.
 Likewise, changing it back to `true` will remove the appropriate message.

 In addition, drinks may include optional ingredients that should be represented using Boolean attributes that are set to `false` by default, with appropriate **getter** and **setter** methods.
 Changing any of these to `true` will add a "Add {ingredient}" message, such as "Add Ice", to be added to the **Special Instructions** list.
 Likewise, changing it back to `false` will remove the appropriate message.
 If all ingredients are at their default values, the **Special Instructions** list should be empty.

 Each drink description will include a **Price** and number of **Calories** for each **Size**.
 The drinks will have a default size of `Small`.
 Those attributes should be populated appropriately in the constructor for that class, and should be updated if the **Size** attribute changes.
 Changes to the **Size** attribute will not affect the **Special Instructions** attribute.